greim/Backbone-Subscriptions/readme.md

 ### `Backbone.Subscriptions.publish(string)`

-Call this method to publish an event on a channel.
+Call this method to publish to a channel.
 A channel is just a named event, and is identified by the given string.
 Subsequent arguments are optional, and are passed along to subscribing methods.
 When called, any views that subscribe to that channel, anywhere on the page, are notified.